Employee or Independent Contractor?

 Lack of control over independent contractors:

 But you also give up control.
 An independent contractor decides when, where, and how they will accomplish their work.
 You may agree on hours spent on the work and deadlines, but ultimately it is up to the independent contractor the days and hours they work.
+They also determine the order in which they complete tasks and the way in which they do them.

 Your contract with an independent contractor can be set for specified projects or a specified length of time or can be open-ended with provisions for when and how either party may terminate the contract.
 Those provisions allow you to quickly break ties if you are unhappy with their work, without the headaches and paperwork involved in documenting and terminating a W-2 employee.